Can Head Injury Cause Hearing Loss?

 Hearing loss is one of the most common, chronic health conditions that people experience.
 Nearly 1 in 8 people have some degree of impaired hearing in the U.S. which impacts over 40 million people.
 Hearing loss can be caused by a variety of factors including: aging, existing medical conditions (heart disease, diabetes, hypertension etc.), environmental exposure to loud noise, and genetic history.

 In addition to these, an often-overlooked cause of hearing loss is head injuries.
 Head injuries are common injuries that millions of people experience every year.
-Resulting from contact sports, car and/or bike accidents, or falling; head injuries can lead to significant damage including hearing loss.
+Resulting of contact sports, car and/or bike accidents, or falling, head trauma can lead to significant damage, including hearing loss.

 Head Injuries: Common Causes & Impact